microsoft/Codex-CLI/Installation.md

 	The script will create an OpenAI config file and update your bash environment.

 4. Open a new Bash terminal.
 Type in `#` followed by your natural language request.
-Press Ctrl+g to execute!
+Press `Ctrl + G` to execute!

 ### Clean up